Winipedia/pyrig/docs/configs/mkdocs.md

 Creates a minimal MkDocs configuration that:

 - Sets the site name from your project name
-- Configures basic navigation with home page
+- Configures basic navigation with home page and API reference
-- Enables search and Mermaid diagram plugins
+- Enables search, Mermaid diagram, and mkdocstrings plugins
 - Uses Material theme for modern, professional documentation
 - Allows user customization while maintaining required structure